FRCFanonymous/FRCFanonymous/README.md

-# FG-DCF anonymous
+# FGCF anonymous

-The anonymous FG-DCF code and supplementary material for paper review.
+The anonymous FGCF code and supplementary material for paper review.